Drug information provided by: Merative, Micromedex®

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.

-General anesthetics may cause some people to feel drowsy, tired, or weak for a while after they have been given.
+General anesthetics may cause some people to feel drowsy, tired, or weak.
 They may also cause problems with coordination and one's ability to think.
 Therefore, for about 24 hours (or longer if necessary) after receiving a general anesthetic, do not drive, use machines, or do anything else that could be dangerous if you are not alert.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.